How to Choose the Right Shampoo for Skunked Dogs

 It usually takes between a few hours to a couple of days to fully remove skunk smell from your dog.
 The exact time depends on how strong the spray was and how quickly you treated it.

 When Rumi got sprayed the first time, the smell hit us like a wall.
 I used the homemade hydrogen peroxide mix right away.
 After the first bath, the worst of the stink faded within an hour or two.
-But let me be honest the scent didn’t completely vanish that day.
+But let me be honest, the scent didn’t completely vanish that day.

 What to Expect Right After Treatment